kouwis/Full_Body_LandMarks/README.md

 - Hands
 - Pose

-This will extract all coordinates points for any part of the body.
+Together, this will extract all coordinates points for any part of the body.
 In any class of them, there are two functions:
 - Find Points
 - Drawing

-Find_Points function has some of sub functions those are parts of the body after that returns a list of class points such as: Face points
+1- Find_Points function has some of sub functions those are parts of the body after that returns a list of class points such as: Face points
-Drawing function returns an image with labeled points.
+2- Drawing function returns an image with labeled points.

 ![alt text](Landmarks.gif)